Misty lost 12 lbs*

 Finding support on Connect

 I would recommend this program to anyone looking to lose weight in a healthy way.
 It truly is a lifestyle.
-I love Connect.
-That's a great resource for me and way to connect with other people going through the same thing.
-Plus, meetings give me support and accountability.
+I love Connect, a tool on the WW app.
+That's a great resource for me and a way to connect with other people going through the same thing.
+Plus, the WW Workshops give me support and accountability.

 Socializing on plan